- INTERPOL Manchester

 INTERPOL Manchester is staffed 24 hours a day, 365 days a year.
-Urgent requests received outside of normal office hours are dealt with by a 24/7 Support Bureau.
-All other matters are processed by three specialist teams of investigators:
+Urgent requests received outside of normal office hours are dealt with by a 24/7 Control Centre.
+All other matters are processed by two specialist teams of investigators:

 - Fugitives Unit.

-Within the bureau there is also an INTERPOL secretariat function which works to improve connectivity between specialist UK law enforcement teams and INTERPOL services and data.
+NCB Manchester comprises a Strategy and Support team which provides a Secretariat function and works to improve connectivity between specialist UK law enforcement teams and INTERPOL services and data.